webqit/webqit-community.docs/webflo/README.md

 ##### The `process` Object
 When called, route handlers recieve very useful information about the ongoing HTTP process.
 This and a few other metadata are passed together as an object into the first parameter of the handler - the `process` parameter.

-#### Static Files
-Webflo also lets us follow a layout pattern that maps URL paths to filesystem paths.
-We'd expect this behaviour for static files laid out in the `/public` directory.
-For example, the request URL `/` would be expected to find a file at `/public/index.html`, and the request URL `/products` would be expected to find a file at `/public/products/index.html`, and so on.
-(URLs with filenames, like `/assets/main.css`, would also be expected to work the same; i.e, find a file at `/public/assets/main.css`.)

 ### HTTP Requests and Responses